 Definition of Baseline Equipment

-New Construction: To calculate savings with an electric baseline, the baseline equipment is assumed to be an Air Source Heat Pump meeting the Federal Standard efficiency level; 14 SEER, 8.2 HSPF and 11 EER.
+New Construction: To calculate savings with an electric baseline, the baseline equipment is assumed to be an Air Source Heat Pump meeting the Federal Standard efficiency level; 14 SEER, 8.2 HSPF and 11 EER for standard sized units, or 12SEER, 7.4 HSPF, 10.5EER for space constrained product.
+Note, the space constrained product baseline should only be used when the efficient unit is classified as space constrained.

-To calculate savings with a furnace/central AC baseline, the baseline equipment is assumed to be an 80% AFUE Furnace and central AC meeting the Federal Standard efficiency level; 13 SEER, 10.5 EER.
+To calculate savings with a furnace/central AC baseline, the baseline equipment is assumed to be an 80% AFUE Furnace and central AC meeting the Federal Standard efficiency level; 13 SEER, 10.5 EER for standard sized units, or 12SEER, 10.5EER for space constrained product.

 Note: New Federal Standards affecting heat pumps become effective January 1, 2023.
 The new standards effective in 2023, require any residential heat pump manufactured in, or imported into, the United States to have a minimum efficiency rating meeting the following:

-Split system heat pump – 14.3 SEER2 and 7.5 HSPF2
+Split system heat pump standard sized units – 14.3 SEER2 and 7.5 HSPF2

-Single-package heat pump – 13.4 SEER2 and 6.7 HSPF2
+Single-package heat pump standard sized units – 13.4 SEER2 and 6.7 HSPF2

+Space constrained heat pump units - 11.9 SEER2 and 6.3 HSPF2

 These new federal standards will be adopted by the program, beginning 1/1/2024.
 For the 2023 program year, the baseline equipment efficiencies are detailed in this section by replacement scenario.